FabianoEger/tago-documentation/tutorials.rst

 Diagram
 *******

 The circuit is pretty simple as we are using only one digital input connected to a normally open switch (connector P8, pin 19).
-A 2.2k Ohm resistor keeps the signal in state low (0) when the switch is open.
+A 2.2k Ohm resistor keeps the signal in state low (0) when the switch is closed.

 .. image:: _static/tutorials/bbboard_switch.png
 	:width: 50%